sentryco/SplitViewKit/README.md

 <img width="436" alt="img" src="https://s11.gifyu.com/images/SOKpP.gif">

 ## Todo:
+- Add dependency overview to readme. we use HybridColor etc for the example project.
+Maybe remove it from package. and just load it in xcode? 🏀🏀

+- Remove SplitViewKitTests Unit tests. from code and github actions 🏀🏀

-- Try not setting column width for ipad. see if OS adjusts it etc? ( might solve the issue regarding compact mode event detection etc )
+- Try not setting column width for ipad. see if OS adjusts it etc? ( might solve the issue regarding compact mode event detection etc ) 👈
-- Test to see if macOS works out of the box
-- Remove SplitViewKitTests Unit tests. from code and github actions

 - Figure out how to avoid subduing the colors in compact mode (maybe because of hybrid color?, try pure black etc?)

 - When going to compact mode.
-Widths are not updated (currently orientation change only updates this)
+Widths are not updated (currently orientation change only updates this) This might be fixed, if we reply on default column width for ipad etc

 - Look for an event that is called when we go into different compact / regular modes etc. maybe the view will / did load etc?
-- An option for 70% landscape mode could be to not use .all, and use .double instead
-- Add dependency overview to readme. we use HybridColor etc
-- Look into using TupleView ?
-Research how it works etc

 - Test support for dark / lightmode (make different b/w gifs etc)

+- Test to see if macOS works out of the box

 ## Future improvements: